Hero background

 About section

-An educational project among the beaches and colours of Cape Verde
+An education project among the beaches and colours of Cape Verde

-In Tarrafal, a small coastal town on the island of Santiago, many children grow up in families where both parents work on low incomes and rely on nurseries and childcare services during the day.
+In Tarrafal, a small coastal town on Santiago island, many children grow up in families where both parents work on low incomes and rely on daycare and childcare during the day.

-This is why community centres and kindergartens exist to welcome the youngest children, aged 2 to 6, offering a safe space to play, learn and receive their first educational care.
+That's why community centres and kindergartens take in younger children, aged 2 to 6, giving them a safe space to play, learn and get the early care that matters.

-The project was born out of a genuine need to support these facilities, bringing fresh energy and extra attention to every child at a crucial stage of their development.
+The project comes from a real need to support these places, working alongside the local educators with fresh energy and a bit of extra attention for each child at a key stage of growing up.

-As a volunteer, you’ll step into their daily life: organising games, songs, creative activities, story time and first English lessons.
-You’ll bring presence, warmth and new stimuli that make a real difference for many of them.
+As a volunteer, you'll join their daily life: organising games, songs, creative activities, story-time and first English lessons.
+You'll bring your time, energy and a bit of creativity, the kind that really makes a difference for many of them.

-An intense and authentic experience — one that starts with the children, but leaves a lasting impression on everyone who chooses to be there.
-All set against the cobalt blue of the Cape Verdean ocean.
+A grounded, meaningful experience that starts with the children but leaves a deep mark on the people who choose to be there, all with the cobalt blue of the Cape Verde ocean as the backdrop.

 Why participate

-You’ll work alongside local educators, encouraging children to learn English and build confidence through games, songs and creative activities.
+You'll work alongside the local educators, helping the youngest pick up English and build confidence through games, songs and creative activities.

-This project is included in Group Solidarity Trip to Cape Verde
+This project is part of Group volunteering trip in Cape Verde

 The Weekly Program